This beautiful summer salad recipe with strawberries and cucumbers is refreshing and delicious.

 More Fresh Fruit Salad Recipes to Try

-If you like a refreshing fruit salad, check out some of our other favorite recipes.
+If you like a refreshing fruit salad, check out some of our other simple recipes for busy weeknights.

 - Strawberry and Cantaloupe Salad - full of flavor and super easy to make, this strawberry cantaloupe salad is one of our all-time favorite recipes